-Complete Monster: Charon was always a money-obsessedJerk Ass in the Pokémon games, but here his method of introducing himself is to order his agents to suicide bomb a crowded stadium, the explosion potentially destroying the whole town were it to spread.
+Complete Monster: Charon, while a greedyjerkass in Pokémon Platinum, is worse here.
+His method of introducing himself is to order his agents to suicide bomb a crowded stadium, the explosion potentially destroying the whole town were it to spread.
 While this fails, his intent is clear.
 He holds no regard for the lives of others and plans to control the world with money made from selling legendary Pokémon, as well as to extort more money from the masses by threatening them with the power of Giratina.
 He also does nasty experiments on Pokémon that shuts off their very hearts and essentially turn them into living weapons, Koya's Growlithe being among his victims, and we see him use a bunch of Skuntank under Mind Control as explosive weapons against the opposing trainers.
 Charon doesn't even treat his colleagues within Team Galactic well, as he captures the organization's previous leader, Cyrus, and tries to kill two of his top officers when they leave to find him.
 Cyrus goes on to rally the remaining agents against Charon, despite he himself previously trying to destroy the universe.
 Thinking only of himself the whole way through, Charon ends the series the sole character to reject The Power of Friendship as a concept and thus ends up thoroughly irredeemable.

 Her Eevee (which Cyrus had kidnapped to make her cooperate) jumping into her arms afterward.